Flomp/vimu/content/docs/get-started/index.md

 4. Save your results

 ## Signup
 First things first: to start using **vimu** you will need to sign up and create an account.
 Go to <nuxt-link to="/signup">https://vimu.app/signup</nuxt-link>.
 You can choose to authenticate either with your Google account or by using an email address.
+In the latter case, you will receive an email asking you to verify your email address.

 ## Create a file
 Once you have successfully <nuxt-link to="/signup">signed up for **vimu**</nuxt-link> you can start by creating a new file in the dashboard.
 There are <nuxt-link to="/docs/">multiple ways</nuxt-link> to do this.
 In this guide, we will simply create a blank file for a start.
 To do so click the "New File +" button in the <nuxt-link to="/dashboard/files/my">dashboard</nuxt-link>.
 You are now automatically redirected to the editor to work on the file you just created.